Véra Eisenmann

 Most of this site is, and will be, devoted to equids from Merychippus to extant Equus.
 The information (metric data, photographs, bibliographic references) is given in order to help research specialists or students with their work.
 Some publications (in « Diffusion des Connaissances ») are intended for a broader public.

-The main linguage of this site is French but many articles were translated in English (in particular those in « Tools » concerning methods of measurements).
+The main language of this site is French but many articles were translated in English (in particular those in « Tools » concerning methods of measurements).

 Instructions for use.